-Diet plays a continuous role in your cat’s health, but it’s never more important than during kittenhood.
-While they may be tiny, kittens are more fuel-hungry than a pickup truck, converting energy into new cells and tissue growth at top speed.
-This results in relative calorie and nutritional requirements that far exceed any other feline life stage.
+While they may be tiny, kittens are more fuel-hungry than a pickup truck, converting energy into new cells and tissues at top speed.

-Most kittens will double, or even triple their size within the first few weeks of life.
 By the time they’re ready for weaning at around ten weeks, they’ll have grown from a few fluffy ounces to nearly two pounds—and they’ll continue to spend most of their energy forming a strong body until the age of one.

 How we determine the best kitten foods

 While there are literally hundreds of kitten food options on the shelves, the market can be quickly narrowed down by focusing on what is, and isn’t, beneficial for kitten health.
-As a basic rule, a kittens diet should:
+As a basic rule, a kitten’s diet should:

-- Support them in achieving a healthy growth rate: their growth should neither be stunted nor maximized.
+• Support them in achieving a healthy growth rate: their growth should neither be stunted nor maximized.

-- Allow them to develop a fully functioning immune system: their diet needs to contain all relevant vitamins and minerals, and
+• Allow them to develop a fully functioning immune system: their diet needs to contain all relevant vitamins and minerals, and

-- Minimize the potential for obesity or excessive weight gain: their intake of fats should be managaed fats and carbohydrates minimized.
+• Minimize the potential for obesity or excessive weight gain: their intake of fats should be managaed fats and carbohydrates minimized.

 We used several metrics to reflect these needs and create our list of the best kitten foods available.
 These include calorie count, quality of protein and fat sources, the concentration of amino acids, vitamins, and minerals, protein-to-carbohydrate ratio, and moisture content.
+Here’s what we found:

 What do kittens need to eat?